 It’s a short, tough road, but you will be much better off by being patient and taking the time to go through with it.
 So here it is, the art of the tolerance break.

 Do you remember the days when one toke off of the blunt would have you drooling high?
-Back when you first started smoking cannabis regularly, you had a very low tolerance, and your little bags of weed probably lasted you a lot longer.
+Back when you first started smoking cannabis regularly, you had a very low tolerance, and your little stash of weed probably lasted you a lot longer.
 You’ve probably noticed that nowadays you have to smoke a lot more weed a lot more often just to feel like you used to feel when you first started to get high on the regular.

 A tolerance break is exactly what it sounds like: a break from using cannabis to lower your tolerance.